decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-06-5fminus1-simplex.md

 ## Acknowledgments

 This work is done in part during the authors' visits to a16z Crypto Research.
 The authors thank Yuval Efron and Kartik Nayak for insightful discussions.
+We thank Brendan Kobayashi Chou, Andrew Lewis-Pye, Patrick O'Grady for spotting a liveness error in a previous version.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1954109234917883985).